Knock.com is a mortgage lender that aims to solve the problem of tricky timing when trying to buy and sell a home at the same time.

-Our friends at Clever can help you meet real estate agents near you, from trusted national brokerages including Keller Williams, Coldwell Banker, and RE/MAX.
-With Clever’s pre-negotiated listing fees, you’ll get full service while saving an average of $9,600!
+Our friends at Clever can connect you to local real estate agents from trusted national brokerages including Keller Williams, Coldwell Banker, and RE/MAX.
+With Clever’s pre-negotiated listing fees, you’ll get full service while saving thousands in commission!

-If you plan to buy a new home, you may be eligible to earn up to 0.5% in Clever Cash Back at closing.
+If you plan to buy a new home, you may be eligible to earn cash back at closing.